Please note: This page will be shut down soon. As soon as the new website is online, the new link will be announced here.

 Course description

-This course offers a survey of key and exemplary US-American literary texts from various literary-historical contexts for international and interdisciplinary students in American Studies.
-Students will get an overview of basic models and concepts in American literary studies and of the major periods in American literary and cultural history and engage with primary texts and definitions of literary epochs in a combination of self-study projects, online assignments, and in-class conversations.
+Students will get an overview of basic models and concepts in American literary studies and of the major periods in American literary and cultural history as preparation for the regular graduate courses in the program.
+Students will engage with primary texts and definitions of literary epochs in a combination of self-study projects, online assignments, and in-class conversations.

-Time: Tuesdays, 16:00 - 17:30
+Time: Tuesdays, 16:15 - 17:45

 How to register